stephencmorton/rotary-phone-reader/README.md

 This code is interrupt-driven so your main program is free to do whatever you want.
 You can poll for a dialed number, or register a callback to run once a number is dialed.

+## WORK IN PROGRESS
+**2024-11-10 - This is a work in progress.
+It's almost done, but give it another month for it to be production-ready.**

 ## Installation

 Copy this to your `/lib/` folder and you're ready to go.